-Bainswood on Victoria is part of the Arvida Group.
-The service is certified to provide rest home and hospital level care for up to 57 residents.
-On the day of the audit, there were 50 residents.
+Bainlea House is part of the Arvida Group.
+The service is certified to provide dementia level care for up to 27 residents.
+On the day of the audit, there were 19 residents at Bainlea House.

 This certification audit was conducted against the relevant Health and Disability Services Standards and the contract with the district health board.
-The audit process included the review of policies and procedures, the review of residents and staff files, observations, and interviews with residents, relatives, management and staff.
+The audit process included a review of policies and procedures, the review of residents and staff files, observations and interviews with relatives, staff and management.

 The facility is managed by an experienced village manager who has been in the role for six years.
-She is supported by an experienced clinical manager who has been in the role since 2019.
-The management team are supported by a clinical lead.
-Residents and relatives interviewed were complimentary of the service and care.
+She is supported by an experienced dementia care clinical manager who has been in the role since 2019.